google/startup-os/tutorials/proto_rename/renaming-proto.md

   	    filePath="startup-os/tutorials/proto_rename/PersonTool.java"
   	    text="PersonTool.java">
       </walkthrough-editor-open-file>
-Contains main method and methods to write and read protobinary file.
+Contains main method and methods to write and read a proto file in binary format.

 ## First launch
 - Run the command to build targets: